StupidRepo/revite-pluginreloader/README.md

 A useful tool for devs to automatically reload a plugin when it changes!

 ## Usage
-Run this in the console of Revite:
+After plugin is loaded, run this in the console of Revite:
 ```js
 hot();
 ```